udacity/CarND-Vehicle-Detection/writeup.md

 The sliding window search is implemented in the `find_cars` method on line `7` in `searchlib.py`.
 The window overlap chosen was 75 percent.
 Scales of 1.33, 1, 2 were searched.
 The values were selected by trial and error to show good matching of cars in the test images.

 The y-range of searching was narrowed from 400-700 pixels.
-This skips searching the sky and trees
+This skips searching the sky and trees.
+The additional optimization was from the course notes that collects the hog features once on the image and then selects different regions from the hog features per window without recomputing the hog features every time.

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?